Table of Contents

 Testing localization performance

-Fused maps require no special processing and can be used directly as single maps.
+Fused maps require no special handling—use them as single maps directly.

-• GNSS-based queries: In outdoor scenarios, GNSS assists map queries, ensuring precise localization even in large maps.
+• GNSS-based querying: In outdoor scenarios, GNSS assists map queries for precise positioning in large areas.

-• On-demand loading: When placing content, load each sub-region's mesh individually.
+• On-demand loading: When placing content, load each sub-area's Mesh separately.

 • Seamless switching: